-Free resources are initially aligned and allocated to files in an order that to provides optimal performance.
+Free resources are initially aligned and allocated to files in the most efficient order possible to provide optimal performance.
 On an active file system, the original order of free resources is lost over time as files are created, removed, and resized.
-The file system is spread farther along the disk, leaving unused gaps or fragments between areas that are in use.
+The file system is spread further and further along the disk, leaving unused gaps or fragments between areas that are in use.
 This process is also known as fragmentation and leads to degraded performance because the file system has fewer options when assigning a file to an extent (a group of contiguous data blocks).